espressif/esp-faq/docs/en/software-framework/wifi.rst

 ------------------

-What is the maximum speed of Wi-Fi communication of ESP32-S2 chip?
+What is the maximum PHY rate of Wi-Fi communication of ESP32-S2 chip?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - The theoretical maximum speed of ESP32-S2 Wi-Fi communication is 150 Mbps.
+  - The theoretical maximum PHY rate of ESP32-S2 Wi-Fi communication is 150 Mbps.

 ------------------------------------------------------------------------------------------------------------------------------------------------------